JosefAlbers/Phi-3-Vision-MLX/assets/tutorial_1.md

 ## Introduction

 Welcome to Part 1 of the tutorial series on porting Phi-3-Vision from PyTorch to Apple's MLX framework.
-Our goal today is to create a minimal, functional implementation of Phi-3-Vision in MLX through:
+Our goal is to create a minimal functional implementation of Phi-3-Vision in MLX through:

 1. Analyzing the original PyTorch code
 2. Translating core components to MLX